 As an artist she draws on the life around her as inspiration—people, experiences, architecture, nature—anything that strikes a cord in me.
 When she is photographing, she looks for the things forgotten or unnoticed.
 The corner of an old window.
 A forgotten building.
 The bridge that is passed by hundreds everyday but never really looked at.
 The kind person on the street or in the market.
 Her images are dark and moody yet full of life, abstracted slightly by the rich dark tones.

-Implied lines in nature, architecture and construction materials; southwestern designs, art deco and various indigenous patterns inspire each of her jewelry designs.
+Implied lines in nature, and implied patterns in architecture and construction materials inspire each of her jewelry designs.
 She treats all of her pieces like line drawings, using flattened patterns and line breaks that imitate aspects of her inspirations without replicating them.
 She keeps her construction clean and simple in order to focus the viewers’ attention solely on the design while keeping their eyes moving seamlessly around each piece.